 On the same note, if you are experiencing a low-income year, consider converting all or a portion of a Traditional IRA to a Roth IRA.
 Doing so means you’ll recognize income today on the amount converted, but withdrawals in the future will be tax-free.

-Say you anticipate a near zero earned income.
-The first $19,750 (for married filers) comes with a 10% federal tax rate.
-It’s only 12% up to $80,250.
+The first $19,900 (for married filers) of ordinary income comes with a 10% federal tax rate.
+It’s only 12% up to $81,050.
 You may consider converting up to the first two brackets if your expected income in the future (earned income, Required Minimum Distributions, Pension, etc.) will be higher.

 If you’re carrying a loss on your tax return, you could convert Traditional IRAs to Roth essentially tax-free as you eat into the loss.